Info Source 2024 : Library and Archives Canada

 Description:

-Records related to responses to queries received from federal institutions concerning the management of information, and promoting learning and awareness events in support of the development of the information management community.
+Records related to responses to queries received from federal institutions concerning the management of information as well as promoting learning and awareness events in support of the development of the IM community.

 Questions from clients and responses provided, maintained in the Query Management System database.
 Information may include names, addresses and telephone numbers.